adriamanu/argocd-demo/README.md

 This repository is meant to test ARGOCD features. <br>
 Integration has been done with `Github Application`. <br>
+Ensure that you have `kubectl` and `argocd` cli. <br>

+If you need to install `argocd` cli, here is the documentation : https://argo-cd.readthedocs.io/en/stable/cli_installation/ <br>
+If you need to install `kubectl` cli, here is the documentation : https://kubernetes.io/docs/tasks/tools/install-kubectl/ <br>

+If you need a kubernetes cluster, check out my repository : https://github.com/adriamanu/kube-ansible <br>

 ## Github Application Credentials
-Here is a script that generate the command for argocd in order to add you repository thanks to your github application.
+Here is a script that generate the command for `argocd` cli in order to add your private repository thanks to your github application.

 ```ruby
 require 'jwt'  # https://rubygems.org/gems/jwt